cc-api/kubevirt-cvm/tdx/deployment/README.md

 This deployment guide shows how to boot Intel TDX guest (TD) with KubeVirt.
 The TD runs in Kubernetes and managed by KubeVirt.

-It supports to deploy on Ubuntu 24.04 and Ubuntu 23.10.
-The follows will use Ubuntu 24.04.
+It supports to deploy on Ubuntu 23.10 host.
+The follows will use Ubuntu 23.10 host and guest.

 ## Prerequisite